Prace, Czech Republic: Sights

 The main landmark of Prace is the Church of the Exaltation of the Holy Cross.
 It was originally a Baroque church, rebuilt in the Neoclassical style.

-The Cairn of Peace Memorial in Prace memorializes those killed in the Battle of Austerlitz.
+The Cairn of Peace Memorial in Prace memorialises those killed in the Battle of Austerlitz.
 It is an architecturally valuable Gesamtkunstwerk, built in the Art Nouveau style in 1910–1912.
-The monument symbolizes an ancient Slavic burial mound and consists of a four-sided truncated pyramid with a height of 26 m.
+The monument symbolises an ancient Slavic burial mound and consists of a four-sided truncated pyramid with a height of 26 m.

 A cultural monument is the mass grave of about 800 Russian soldiers who died in the Battle of Austerlitz.